-Board of Directors: During 2017, the full Board of Directors met six times.
-Each incumbent member of the Board of Directors in 2017 attended over 80% of the total number of meetings of (i) the Board of Directors and (ii) all standing committees of the Board of Directors on which such director served.
+Board of Directors: During 2018, the full Board of Directors met six times.
+Each incumbent member of the Board of Directors in 2018 attended 100% of the meetings of the full Board of Directors and at least 90% of the total number of meetings of (i) the Board of Directors and (ii) all standing committees of the Board of Directors on which such director served, with an average attendance rate at Board and committee meetings of over 98%.
 We do not have a formal policy regarding director attendance at our Annual Meeting of Stockholders.
-One director attended the 2017 Annual Meeting of Stockholders.
+One director attended the 2018 Annual Meeting of Stockholders.

 At least annually, the Board of Directors evaluates the independence of our directors in light of the standards established by NYSE.
 A majority of our Board of Directors must be independent within the meaning of NYSE listing standards.
-After its most recent evaluation of director independence, the Board of Directors affirmatively determined that seven of our nine current directors, Messrs.
+After its most recent evaluation of director independence, the Board of Directors affirmatively determined that seven of our ten current directors, Messrs.
 Byrne, Churchill, Earle, Ferguson, Ryan and Zeitlin, and Ms. Palandjian, are "independent" for purposes of NYSE listing standards.
 The Board of Directors made its determinations based upon individual evaluations of these directors' employment or board of directors affiliations, compensation history and any commercial, family or other relationships with the Company.
 There were no transactions between any director and the Company for the Board of Directors' consideration in determining the independence of any independent director.
 Members of the Board of Directors serve as directors, trustees or in similar capacities (but not as executive officers or employees) for non-profit organizations to which we may make charitable contributions from time to time.
-Contributions to these organizations did not exceed either \$120,000 or 1% of each of those organizations' annual consolidated gross revenues during their last completed fiscal years.
+Contributions to these organizations did not exceed 1% of each of those organizations' annual consolidated gross revenues during their last completed fiscal years.

-The standing committees of the Board of Directors are the Audit Committee, the Compensation Committee and the Nominating and Governance Committee.
+The standing committees of the Board of Directors are the Audit Committee, the Compensation Committee, and the Nominating and Governance Committee.
 Only independent directors within the meaning of NYSE listing standards serve on these committees.
+Other members of the Board of Directors may attend committee meetings from time to time at the invitation of the respective committee.
 Each committee acts pursuant to a written charter adopted by the respective committee.
-A description of each committee is set forth below.
+The members and chairs of each committee are set forth above in the table titled "Director Nominee Information: Committee Memberships," and a description of each committee is set forth below.

-Audit Committee: The Audit Committee currently consists of Messrs.
-Byrne, Churchill, Earle and Ryan, and Ms. Palandjian, with Mr. Churchill serving as Chair since January 2015.
-Each of the members meets the independence standards applicable to audit committees under the Sarbanes-Oxley Act of 2002 and NYSE listing standards and is an audit committee financial expert, as defined by the SEC.
+Audit Committee: Each of the members meets the independence standards applicable to audit committees under the Sarbanes-Oxley Act of 2002 and NYSE listing standards and is an audit committee financial expert, as defined by the SEC.
 The Audit Committee's purpose is to assist the Board of Directors in oversight of our internal controls and financial statements and the audit process.
-The Audit Committee met nine times during 2017.
-Other members of the Board of Directors attend Audit Committee meetings from time to time at the invitation of the Audit Committee.
+The Audit Committee met eight times during 2018.

-Compensation Committee: The Compensation Committee currently consists of Messrs.
-Byrne, Ryan and Zeitlin, with Mr. Zeitlin serving as Chair since February 2015.
-Each member meets the independence requirements applicable to the Compensation Committee under NYSE listing standards.
+Compensation Committee: Each member meets the independence requirements applicable to compensation committees under NYSE listing standards.
 The Compensation Committee is responsible for overseeing our general compensation policies and establishing and reviewing the compensation plans and benefit programs applicable to our executive officers.
 In that capacity, the Compensation Committee also administers our incentive plans.
-The Compensation Committee meet four times during 2017.
-Other members of the Board of Directors attend Compensation Committee meetings from time to time at the invitation of the Compensation Committee.
+The Compensation Committee met four times during 2018.